 — Prison Life on Alcatraz —

-The prison cells were purposefully designed so that none adjoined an outside wall, and typically measured 9 feet by 5 feet and 7 feet high.
-The cells were basic and very primitive with only a bed, a desk, a washbasin, and toilet along the back wall.
-A blanket was provided as well as a copy of “The Rules and Regulations for the Government and Discipline of the United States Penal and Correctional Institutions”.
+The prison cells were purposefully designed, so that none adjoined an outside wall.
+The cells were small and typically measured 9 feet by 5 feet and 7 feet high.
+They were basic and very primitive with only a bed, a desk, a washbasin, and toilet along the back wall.
+A blanket was provided, as well as a copy of “The Rules and Regulations for the Government and Discipline of the United States Penal and Correctional Institutions”.

 Alcatraz’s inmates were basically entitled to food, clothing, shelter, and medical attention.
-Anything other than those basics was considered a privilege.
-For clothing, the inmates were given a blue shirt, grey pants (which changed to blue and white in later years), cotton long underwear, socks and a blue handkerchief; the wearing of caps was forbidden in the cellhouse.
+Anything other than those basics were considered privileges.
+For clothing, the inmates were given a blue shirt, grey pants (which changed to blue and white in later years), cotton long underwear, socks, and a blue handkerchief; the wearing of caps was forbidden in the cellhouse.

 For meals, prisoners would be awakened and sent to breakfast by 6:55 am.
 An Alcatraz breakfast menu is still preserved on the hallway board, which was dated March 21 of 1963.
 The breakfast menu listed assorted dry cereals, steamed whole wheat, a scrambled egg, milk, stewed fruit, toast, bread, and butter.